 (2) If you own a vacation home that you rented out, we need to look at the number of days it was used for business versus pleasure to see if there is anything we can do to maximize tax savings with respect to that property.
 For example, if you spent less than 14 days at the home, it may make sense to spend a few more days and have the house qualify as a second residence, with the interest being deductible.
 For a rental home, rental expenses, including interest, are limited to rental income.

 (3) We should also consider if there is any income that could be shifted to a child so that the income is paid at the child's rate.

 (4) If you have any foreign assets, there are reporting and filing requirements with respect to those assets.
 Noncompliance carries stiff penalties.

-Please call Melton & Melton, LLP if you would like to set up an appointment to estimate your tax liability for the year or discuss any questions you may have.
+Please call Melton & Melton, LLP if you would like to set up an appointment and estimate your tax liability for the year and discuss any questions you may have.